 Jain (2012) this report evaluates the attempts of academic libraries to promote open Access.
 It will also examine the hurdles and challenges associated with open Access, focusing on developing nations.
 The first step would be to comprehend the concept of Open Access.
 Kakai & et al., (2018) Given that repositories were offered as one of the pathways to Open Access (OA), the objective of this study was to determine the progress universities in East Africa had made in establishing institutional repositories (IRs), the obstacles in delivering OA, and the strategies for moving forward.
 Mwinyimbegu (2018) this study investigated the role of librarians in open educational resources.
-The research sought to ascertain librarians' state of OER awareness and the role of librarians encounter in improving Access to and adoption of OER.
+The research sought to ascertain librarians' state of OER awareness and the role of libraries and librarians in OER.
+The survey also identified the challenges librarians encounter in improving Access to and adoption of OER.